elciak82/Prestashop_E_Commerce/README.md

 * Chrome and Chromedriver (UI tests use Chrome by default, can be changed in config)
 * Allure Framework

+Additionally, it is required to set Environment Variables for database connection.

 ## Usage
 start tests: mvn clean test